 The value shall be a string.
 The string shall be a valid absolute or relative item UID.
+This type is used by the following types:

-• Link (page 78)
+• Link (page 84)

 5.3 Traceability of Specification Items

 The standard ECSS-E-ST-10-06C demands that requirements shall be under configuration management, backwards-traceable and forward-traceable [ECS09].
 Requirements are a specialization of specification items in RTEMS.